portive/wysimark/.github/ISSUE_TEMPLATE/improvement.md

 ---

 **Problem**
+One improvement only per issue please.
 A clear and concise description of what the problem is. (e.g. There is no easy way to customize the toolbar)

 **Solution**
 A clear and concise description of what you want the solution to be. (e.g. Provide a way to customize the toolbar)